Coaching Philosophy: What It Is + 7 Examples & Templates (2026)

 Winner’s Mindset Coaching

-This coaching philosophy is largely inspired by sports coaches who drive their teams to success.
-Just like on the sports field, they believe that there’s a clear and definitive goal to strive for with every client, regardless of the area of life or business they’re focusing on.
+This philosophy is largely inspired by sports coaches who drive their teams to success.
+Just like on the sports field, coaches who follow this approach believe there’s a clear, definitive goal to strive for with every client — regardless of the area of life or business they’re focusing on.

 Autonomous Coaching

-This philosophy of coaching respects the client’s personal freedom and autonomy above everything else.
-Coaches who adopt this principle ensure they don’t advise or influence their coachee with their own agenda.
-Even if they share their personal experience, they do it in a way that says, “This might or might not resonate with you, but this is what happened to me as an example.”
+This philosophy respects the client’s personal freedom above everything else.
+Coaches who follow this principle won’t advise or influence their coachee with their own agenda.
+Even when they share personal experience, they do it gently: “This might or might not resonate with you, but here’s what happened to me.”

 Strength-Based Coaching